Memorial recovers from collapse, beats PNG 38-32 on overtime TD strike - Port Arthur News

 The game changed when …

-PNG opened the second half by driving deep into Titan territory.
+PNG opened the second half by driving deep into Titans territory.
 Bost found Nail on an arching 26-yard pass that got the Indians down to the 1-yard line, from where Bost ran it in to make the score 20-15 with 8:39 left in the third quarter.

 On the ensuing kickoff, a Memorial returner muffed the kick before PNG jumped on top of it.
 Bost would punch it in from 2 yards out on the next play to give the Indians a 23-20 lead after missing on the extra point.

-Memorial answer quickly with a 1-yard run by Sanders, but the extra point was blocked and returned by PNG to make the score 26-25 in favor of the Titans.
+Memorial answered quickly with a 1-yard run by Sanders, but the extra point was blocked and returned by PNG to make the score 26-25 in favor of the Titans.

 After forcing a punt, Memorial drove 70 yards, converting a fourth and 12 with a 33-yard pass from Sanders to Hayward with 1:35 left in the game.
 The Titans elected to go for two but failed to convert, setting the game-tying score by PNG.